Istanbul by night

 In addition to the German government's bilateral activities in Turkey, Germany is also involved in the European activities being carried out under the action plan agreed by the EU and Turkey in November 2015 and under the EU-Turkey statement issued in March 2016.
 The measures are being coordinated closely in order to avoid duplicate structures and to ensure added value.

-The Federal Republic of Germany is contributing to the EU Facility for Refugees in Turkey, and is a member of the group coordinating the measures agreed between the European Union and Turkey.
+The Federal Republic of Germany is contributing to the EU Facility for Refugees in Turkey as well as other measures, and is a member of the group coordinating the measures agreed between the European Union and Turkey.

 Education programme promoting school enrolment and leisure activities Internal link